Learning in Zero-Sum Markov Games: Relaxing Strong Reachability and Mixing Time Assumptions: Sample complexity analysis

-The above condition is necessary for our proof of convergence in Theorem \ref{thm:NashGapBound}.
-Condition \ref{con:stepsize} can be explicitly satisfied as $z_k=\mathcal{O}(\log(1/k))$ with the chosen parameters.
-Finally, the parameter $k_0$ that appears in Theorem \ref{thm:NashGapBound} is defined to be $\min\{k\geq 0\mid k\geq z_k \}$.
+The above requirements are necessary for our proof of convergence in Theorem \ref{thm:NashGapBound}.
+They can be explicitly satisfied since $\tau_k=\mathcal{O}(\log(1/k))$ with the chosen parameters.
+Finally, the parameter $k_0$ that appears in Theorem \ref{thm:NashGapBound} is defined to be $\min\{k\geq 0\mid k\geq \tau_k \}$.